ms-nora/rag/README.md

 - `sentence-transformers`
 - `torch`
 - `llama_index`
-Also have your books, files etc stored and prepared on the right file path - so the faiss index can be created from this source to be used for the RAG.
+Make sure your books, files, and other data are stored and properly organized in the correct file path or storage location (Google Drive, Dropbox, local storage, etc.).
+The FAISS index will be created from these sources for use in the RAG bot.

+All files and books must be in TXT format.

 ## Usage
 ### 1. Create the FAISS index